MarinaFuster/cai-implementation/REPORT.md

 This project is motivated by the following goals:
 - Reproducing the ideas from the *Constitutional AI* paper within available resources.
 - Organizing the code systematically so others can learn from the implementation.
-- Prioritizing the full pipeline implementation before refining results.
+- Prioritizing the full implementation before refining results.
 - Creating an open repository for continued improvements.
 - Gaining practical experience in fine-tuning large models, a crucial technique for AI alignment.